the-jack-cox/CoreML-Examples/README.md

 2. Custom model built using CreateML on macOS 10.14 which was trained on [CalTech 256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/) dataset which contains about 30,000 images.
 The resulting model, using transfer learning and quantization is about 4Mb

 ## Income Prediction
-This code uses census information regarding incomes from almost 49,000 adults in 1994.
+This code uses census information regarding incomes from almost 49,000 adults in 1994 to predict a person's income level based on a small set of demographic data.
 Information about the dataset can be found at [https://archive.ics.uci.edu/ml/datasets/Adult](https://archive.ics.uci.edu/ml/datasets/Adult)

 ## Key Files